Scope of practice

 - inclusive practice professional development for teachers

-- ongoing and targeted support for students with high learning needs (HLN) working within level one of the curriculum
+- ongoing and targeted support for students with high learning needs (HLN) working long term within level one of the curriculum

 - supporting student transitions